- The reason why we wrote a script to compile MacPorts

 sudo xcode-select -s /Applications/Xcode.app/Contents/Developer

-To agree to the Xcode license (EULA), open Xcode once or execute the following two commands to agree to the license:
+To agree to the Xcode license (EULA), either open Xcode once manually or run the following command:

 sudo xcodebuild -license accept